open-telemetry/opentelemetry-dotnet-instrumentation/.github/pull_request_template.md

 - [ ] `CHANGELOG.md` is updated.
 - [ ] Documentation is updated.
-- [ ] The code changes are covered by tests.
+- [ ] New features are covered by tests.